Nenkai/gt-modding-hub/docs/ps2/gt4/specdb.md

 !!! bug
     All database tables are compressed and stored in memory at boot.
 When a row is extracted, a row is decompressed, but not in-place.
 Compression uses a custom algorithm that has not been figured out, so the tool saves **ALL** the tables uncompressed. **GT4 can run out of memory** and display a [blue block](misc/loading_clock_colors.md) error.

+    EDIT: A new unreleased version with the compression exists, has not yet been released (in testing phase).